 Before submitting your term research paper for this course, you must run it through the SafeAssign feature of Blackboard for plagiarism detection.
-Please review your Originality Score and Report.
-You are looking for an Originality Score of 15% or less.
-Even if your score is less than 15% AND ESPECIALLY IF IT IS NOT, please review the matches one by one to be sure: i) all your sources are properly cited, ii) paraphrasing is completely in your own words, and iii) all verbatim quotations are set off by quotation marks.
-You should make revisions and run your paper through as many times as necessary to generate a clean Originality Report ("clean" = 15% or less and all matches taken care of).
+Please review your SafeAssign Report.
+You are looking for a SA Report match score of 15% or less.
+Even if your score is less than 15% AND ESPECIALLY IF IT IS NOT, please review the matches one by one to be sure: i) all your sources are properly cited, ii) paraphrasing is completely in your own words and properly cited, and iii) all verbatim quotations are set off by quotation marks and properly cited.
+You should make revisions and run your paper through as many times as necessary to generate a clean Originality Report ("clean" $\leq$ 15% matches and all matches taken care of).